OriBenAmram/Sorting-Algorithms/README.md

 ### **C – `#pragma once`**
 Ensures the header file is included only once during compilation, preventing multiple-definition errors.
 Shorter and less error-prone than traditional `#ifndef / #define / #endif` include guards.

 ---

+### **C / C++ – Internal Linkage for Private Helpers**
+In C, declaring a function as `static` at the top level of a `.c` file gives it **internal linkage** — it can only be used within that file.
+This is useful for keeping helper functions private to an implementation, preventing name clashes, and keeping the public API clean.
+In C++, the same effect can be achieved with `static` or by placing the helper function inside an **anonymous namespace**.
+Anything in an anonymous namespace is visible only in that `.cpp` file.
+In this project, for example, the `merge` function in `merge.c` is `static`, and in C++ implementations some helpers are placed in an anonymous namespace for the same reason.

+---